-Students at Troy Intermediate School are exposed to daily reminders and examples of appropriate peer interaction.
-The TIS Staff promotes a positive culture for social interaction.
+Students in the Troy Area School District are exposed to daily reminders and examples of appropriate peer interaction.
+The staff promotes a positive culture for social interaction.
 As you will see in this year's agenda, we will be living the 7 Habits.
 Our goal is to teach, model and reinforce positive behavior and actions.